trent129/Web-Development-Projects/README.md

 14. Animation Navigation: You click the button and it closes the navigation links to just the button to save space on the page.
 15. Increment Counter: It counts up to your target value for whatever you want to count.
 16. Drink Water: It adds up your the total amount of water you drank for a day.
+17. Movie App: It shows a list of the most popular recent movies and also has a search feature.